 If you've been injured due to someone else's negligence, you may be entitled to compensation for the economic damages you've suffered.
-Economic damages, also known as special damages, are a crucial aspect of personal injury cases that aim to compensate victims for their financial losses resulting from an accident or injury.
-In this blog, we'll dive into the details of economic damages in a personal injury case, and how they can impact your legal claim.
+Economic damages, also known as special damages, are crucial in personal injury cases that aim to compensate victims for their financial losses resulting from an accident or injury.
+In this blog, we'll dive into the details of economic damages in a personal injury case and how they can impact your legal claim.

 What are Economic Damages?

 Economic damages refer to the quantifiable financial losses that a victim incurs as a result of an injury or accident caused by another party's negligence.
 These damages are typically calculable and can be proven with evidence such as bills, receipts, and other relevant documentation.
 Economic damages may include, but are not limited to, the following:

 - Medical expenses: Economic damages often include medical expenses related to the injury, such as hospital bills, doctor's visits, prescription medications, physical therapy, and other necessary medical treatments.
 These damages can also cover the estimated cost of future medical care, including ongoing treatments or rehabilitation.